-straddle.
-H. R. Rep. No.201, 97th Cong.
+the proceeds of which were used to purchase a leg of a straddle.8 H. R. Rep. No.201, 97th Cong.
 1st Sess., 203-205 (1981).
-In the instant case, similarly, it may reasonably be argued that the noncontingent payments were an integral part of the creation of a position in personal property (i.e. the Instrument) that carried the Company B stock.
-Therefore, they should be viewed as so closely connected to a transaction that carried part of the straddle as to also carry part of the straddle and so be subject to capitalization under section 263(g).
+In the instant case, similarly, it may reasonably be argued that the noncontingent payments were an integral part of the creation of a position in personal property (i.e. the Instruments) that carried the Company B stock.
+Therefore, they should be viewed as so closely connected to a transaction that carried part of the straddle as to also carry part of the straddle and so be subject to capitalization under § 263(g).

-(2) Treating each Instrument as a single financial instrument.
+(2) Treating each Instruments as a single financial instrument.